api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/api-integration.md

 `fixedOperationParameters`.

-In the OIS template there is a fixed operation parameter under `endpoints.*.fixedOperationParameters`, and it refers to the first API operation parameter.
-This means that whenever the Airnode receives a request for this endpoint, the respective API call will be made with that API operation parameter set to `endpoints.*.fixedOperationParameters.*.value`.
+In the OIS template there is a fixed operation parameter under `endpoints[n].fixedOperationParameters`, and it refers to the first API operation parameter.
+This means that whenever the Airnode receives a request for this endpoint, the respective API call will be made with that API operation parameter set to
+<code style="overflow-wrap:break-word;">endpoints[n].fixedOperationParameters[n].value</code>.
 The requester does not supply a value for `fixedOperationParameters`.

 An Airnode endpoint can have multiple `fixedOperationParameters`.
-An API operation parameter cannot be in both `endpoints.*.fixedOperationParameters` and `endpoints.*.parameters`.
+An API operation parameter cannot be in both `endpoints[n].fixedOperationParameters` and `endpoints[n].parameters`.

 #### reservedParameters